ayush-7span/ECMAScript-features/README.md

 # What is ECMAScript?

-**ECMAScript** is the scripting language which acts as the basis of JavaScript.
-ECMAScript standardized by the ECMA International standards organization in the ECMA-262 and ECMA-402 specifications.
+**ECMAScript** is the scripting language that acts as the basis of JavaScript.
+ECMAScript is standardized by the ECMA International Standards organization in the ECMA-262 and ECMA-402 specifications.
 Each proposal for an ECMAScript feature goes through the following maturity stages:

 1. Stage 0: Strawman;